 Bulgaria, with only 42 000 square miles of territory, has 5 wine growing regions.
 Here they are: the Thracian Valley, the Rose Valley, the Struma Valley, the Black Sea and the Danube River Plains.
 Each and every one of these has its own unique local wine varieties.

-The Thracian Valley is the best known and oldest region of all.
+First is the The Thracian Valley.
+It is the best known and oldest region of all.
 It produces the most wines, around 35%.
-Mavrud, a famous red wine, as well as Merlot, Cabernet Sauvignon, Muscat and Pamid are all grown and produced in the Thracian Valley.
+The Thracian Valley wine region produces the famous red wine Mavrud.
+Then Merlot, Cabernet Sauvignon, Muscat and Pamid follow.

-The Rose Valley is known for its production of Muscat, Riesling, Cabernet Sauvignon and Merlot.
-Sungurlare Valley, which is a sub-region, is noted for a variety of grape called red Misket
+Second is the Rose Valley.
+It is famous for its production of Muscat, Riesling, Cabernet Sauvignon and Merlot.
+Red misket made Sungurlare Valley sub-region notable for this red variety

 The Struma River Valley which is a relatively small region, has unique climatic conditions which are quite similar to Mediterranean regions.
 It is famous for a variety of vines called “Broad Leaved Vine of Melnik”.
-Cabernet Sauvignon, Merlot and Pamid varieties are also grown and produced here.
+Cabernet Sauvignon, Merlot and Pamid varieties are among the most popular varieties in the region.

 The Black Sea Coastal Eastern region

 Actually, about 53% of all white wine varieties are concentrated in this region (Dimyat, Traminer, Sauvignon Blanc, Muscat, Gevürztraminer, Riesling).
 Long and mild autumns are typical for the region.
 And that helps the accumulation of sugars required to make fine white wine.